Lab-Brat/labbrat.net/content/blog/gsoc2023/application.md

 ### How to choose an organization?
 It's actually very simple - **don't try to be someone you are not!**

-I work with Linux on my job everyday and use Arch [btw] on my personal laptop.
+I work with Linux on my job everyday and use Gentoo on my personal laptop.
-Sometimes, there are no other topics that I want to talk about except distro wars or whether `systemd` is aligned with opensource philosophy (it totally doesn't).
+Honestly I think it's the best thing that came out of computer science field thus far, and could talk about it for days.
 ![Linux meme](/img/lb_linux_kidnap_meme.jpg)

 So for me the choice of organization was obvious - anything related to Linux.